techromantic/UH-AWA-React-1/README.md

 Now run the app using our command.
 Whoa!
 Our component rendered.

 Now try adding some markup in the component, or writing the component multiple times in the App() function.
+What happens?

+## Exercise 4: Passing Props

+Okay that's great and all, but what about the parameter for MyComponent.
+What is that?

+That 'props' parameter is one of the key concepts in React.
+That data can be passed down as properties from parents to children.
+These props can only be passed down one way.

+So in our component hierarchy its currently:

+App.js --> MyComponent

+Props are flowing from parent to child.

+Let's test this out.

+Edit MyComponent in App.js in the following manner.

+`<MyComponent order="first"/>`

+We've explicitly declared a prop named order, and it has a string value of "first".

+Save and see what happens to the component.

+Our data is now passed through down to it - it should say 'My first component'.

+Now try creating another `<MyComponent/>` and changing the value from 'first' to another string value.

+What does this second component display?

+What if you created another prop for MyComponent? `<MyComponent another="prop"/>`

+How could you get this to display in the MyComponent function?

 ### App.css